ckinateder/flower-dp/README.md

         )
 ```

 The training function is standard for most pytorch implementations.
-However, one important difference is the addition of the `privacy.noise_and_clip_parameters` function.
+However, one important difference is the addition of the `privacy.noise_and_clip_gradients` function.
 This is defined in [pytorch/privacy.py](pytorch/privacy.py) and handles clipping and noising the model's weights.

 ```python
     def train(self) -> None: